 5 = B2

 The alloy type of a lattice atom is found by comparing the types of its neighbors to its own type.
 See the paper for details.
-You can subsequently use the Expression select modifier to select atoms of a certain alloy type to give them a distinct color, for example.
+You can subsequently use the Expression selection modifier to select atoms of a certain alloy type to give them a distinct color, for example.

 In addition to the PTM, OVITO provides alternative structure identification tools like the Common Neighbor Analysis modifier or the Bond-Angle Analysis modifier.
 Furthermore, the Identify Diamond Structure analysis modifier can be used for identifying diamond lattice structures.